slytomcat/yd-go/README.md

   - `"Theme"` - Icons theme name (default `"dark"`, may be set to `"dark"` or `"light"`).
 This setting can be changed via indicator menu.
   - `"Notifications"` - Display or not the desktop notifications (default `true`).
 This setting can be changed via indicator menu.
   - `"StartDaemon"` - Flag that shows that the daemon should be started on app start (default `true`).
 This setting can be changed via indicator menu.
-  - `"StopDaemon"` - Flag that shows that the daemon should be stopped on app closure (defaul `false`).
+  - `"StopDaemon"` - Flag that shows that the daemon should be stopped on app closure (default `false`).
 This setting can be changed via indicator menu.

 ## Get
 Download linux-amd64 binary from [releases](https://github.com/slytomcat/yd-go/releases), copy it to path in PATH (/usr/local/bin for example) and make it executable.